Darwin railway station: History

 From 1889 to 1973, the North Australia Railway ran through Darwin and terminated at its own Darwin station.
 This station was at a different site to the modern one, near what is now Fishermans Wharf (and like the city, it was known as "Palmerston" until 1911).

 The current Darwin station opened on 4 February 2004 when The Ghan operated the first passenger service on the newly constructed line from Alice Springs.
 In July of that year, a small 0-4-0 steam locomotive, built in 1886 by Baldwin Locomotive Works, was put on display in the station.
 As the first locomotive in the Northern Territory, it was used during construction of the Palmerston and Pine Creek Railway and for 63 years more on the line.
 It became known as Sandfly.

 In 2008 the NT Motor Vehicle Enthusiasts Club substantially refurbished Sandfly for display, and since 2010 it has been in the former Qantas hangar in Parap alongside the club's historic trucks, traction and stationary engines and fire engines.

 Services

-The sole passenger services to Darwin are provided by The Ghan, which As of 2021 operated weekly in each direction.
+The sole passenger train service to and from Darwin is The Ghan, an experiential excursion train that as of 2026 operates weekly between Darwin and Adelaide via Alice Springs.